Germinating the seeds

 The best temperature for germination is between 68-75 degrees F (20-24°C) during the day, and 64-70°F (18-21°C) at night.
 Avoid letting them above 80 degrees F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in a bright spot out of direct sun.
 An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of lighting (See: "Growing indoors with LED lights").
 Give at least 12 hours of light.

 The seeds should start sprouting within about 6 weeks, but may take longer at cooler temperatures.
 Once they sprout, continue dripping water on the soil surface daily the first month, since young seedlings have a small root system.
 A week after they sprout, open the plastic container or bag slightly more, to allow some more air circulation, to prevent rot.

 When the seedlings are a month old, you may remove the plastic container, and when they are 2 months old, carefully pull them and transplant them - or simply cut off any slower ones, leaving 1 strong seedling in each pot.

-Fertilizing -- When they are a week old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat once a week.
+Fertilizing -- When they are 5-7 days old, give a small amount of diluted liquid fertilizer (about 1/8 strength), and repeat once a week.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 Once they are 3 months old, you may switch to an ordinary granular fertilizer, feeding about every 2-3 months.

 Watering -- When the seedlings are a month old, you may allow the soil surface to dry between waterings, but keep the rest of the soil evenly moist (but not fully saturated).